Come Ye Blessed...

 There are four Belvoir Angel gravestones at the church of St John The Baptist, Grimston.
 All are fairly close together to the south west of the church grounds, but one of them is easy to miss (which I did on a first visit) with the angel and the being on the western face of the stone instead of the east.
 This particular stone has the details of the deceased on the eastern face and the angel on the western face.

-One reads ‘Here lieth the body of Em wife of Rich’d Burton who departed this life the 25th Decem 1695 aged 47 years.
+This one reads ‘Here lieth the body of Em wife of Rich’d Burton who departed this life the 25th Decem 1695 aged 47 years.

 Interestingly, the capital letter D’s in the words Departed and December are reversed, whereas the small letter d’s are the correct way around.
 This is a fairly early grave of this type and the depiction of the angel is quite basic; with much less detail on the wings than you would normally see.